jdockerty/log-structured-db-engine/README.md

 ### Example

-Build using `go build db.go` and then run
+Build using `go build cmd/db.go` and then run

 ```bash
 ./db --entry "1, foo"